sdole/tvarit-maven/README.md

 1. Create fenced environments for test and production based on declared dependencies in pom.xml or another mechanism of declaring dependencies. (e.g. if App A depends on App B's RESTful services, then, Tvarit should be able to deploy both App A and App B in a fenced network - such as VPC).

 ##Features
-Main goal is to be able to use Tvarit to deploy a war file in standalone mode and in a clustered domain mode.
-Please see [feature files](https://github.com/sdole/tvarit-maven/blob/master/tvarit-maven-plugin/StandaloneMode.feature).
+Using Tvarit developers can deploy a war file in [wildfly](http://wildfly.org/) standalone mode or in a clustered domain mode.
+Please see [feature files](https://github.com/sdole/tvarit-maven/blob/master/tvarit-maven-plugin/StandaloneMode.feature) for a BDD style description of what Tvarit does.

 ##How to contribute
 ###Initial setup